Investing Brokerages & Advisors

 How does Stash work?

 With Stash, you can begin investing with as little as $1.
-In addition, Stash offers robust educational tools and resources to help you invest more confidently.
-In August 2018, the company found that those who had turned on Stash’s automated investment services saved an average of $1,432 over the course of a year compared to those who manually invested their money.
+In addition, Stash offers robust educational tools and resources to help you invest more confidently, and it stands out from other investment platforms for building in more automated investment options so you can invest more.

 There are two different Stash membership levels:

 • Stash Growth: Stash Growth costs $3 per month.
 With this membership, investors can purchase fractional shares in a personal investment account and get access to a bank account.
-You can also get your paycheck up to two days early with direct deposit12, and get up to $1,000 in life insurance13.
+You can also get your paycheck up to two days early with direct deposit15, and get up to $1,000 in life insurance16.
 You also can invest in individual retirement accounts (both traditional and Roth IRAs).

-• Stash+: If you opt for a Stash+ membership, you get all the benefits of Stash Growth plus two investing accounts for children.
-You’ll also earn 1% Stock-Back® rewards14 when you spend on eligible purchases with the Stash debit card, and you’ll get $9,000 of additional life insurance coverage ($10,000)13.
+• Stash+: If you opt for a Stash+ membership, which costs $12 per month, you get all the benefits of Stash Growth plus two investing accounts for children.
+You'll also earn 1% Stock-Back® rewards17 when you spend on eligible purchases with the Stash debit card, and you'll get $9,000 of additional life insurance coverage ($10,000)16.

-With Stash’s investment app, you can invest in stocks and ETFs.
+With Stash's investment app, you can invest in stocks and ETFs.
 You can open a taxable account, IRA, or custodial account.
 When you invest, Stash will ask you several questions and then give you recommendations.
-Stash allows you to purchase fractional shares, so your contribution is invested right away even if you don’t have enough to purchase a full share.
+Stash allows you to purchase fractional shares, so your contribution is invested right away.
+When you enable Round-Ups, Stash will automatically round up transactions from your linked funding account to the nearest dollar and transfer the extra to your investment account.

 Investors will also have the option to invest in Stash's Smart Portfolio.
 These carefully designed portfolios enable you to be diversified and regularly invest in your portfolio without having to make all your own investment decisions.
 Stash will also rebalance your portfolio for you, as well as reinvest your dividends.

-Stash also offers online banking and has a debit card9 you can use to earn more shares of stocks.
-With Stock-BackⓇ rewards — available at both membership levels — you’ll earn pieces of stocks when you make eligible purchases at your favorite retailers15.
+Stash also offers online banking and has a debit card12 you can use to earn more shares of stocks.
+With Stock-BackⓇ rewards — available at both membership levels — you'll earn pieces of stock when you make eligible purchases at your favorite retailers.18

 Stash is best for beginner investors who don't want to wait to start investing until they have hundreds or thousands saved.